it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Product_Verification_Process.md

 The Test Plan for the Product Verification activity is generated from the product's Testing Rules.
 The Testing Rules are built in the Testing Rules Determination activity and may be recently created or be existing rules from prior RABET-V iterations.

-The Testing Rules are a decision tree (or trees) where each change is processed by the tree and the end result is a verification method to use.
+The Testing Rules are a decision tree where each change is processed by the tree and the end result is a verification method(s) to use.
 This must be done for all changes and the Test Plan is the aggregation of all verification methods.

+For initial submissions, a full system test is performed.
+A full system test is will review automated test results, perform a system wide functional test and penetration test.

 ### 2. Execute Test Plan for Security Requirements

 The Test Plan will identify how to test the product revision using one or more of the verification methods.
 Each verification method has its own workflow.

-### 3. Sanity Testing for Functional Requirements
+### 3. Sanity Testing for Product Type Requirements

 RABET-V is primarily a security verification process.
-However, it is critical that each product revision processed by RABET-V meet basic functional requirements for its stated purpose.
-During the initial RABET-V iteration, sanity testing will be performed against a basic set of functional testing requirements based on the product type.
+However, it is critical that each product revision processed by RABET-V meet basic product requirements for its stated purpose.
+During the initial RABET-V iteration, sanity testing will be performed against a basic set of product requirements based on the product type.
 For subsequent RABET-V iterations, the testing rules will indicate whether sanity testing is necessary and whether it is limited or full.
 Limited sanity testing is focused on the changed component.
 Full sanity testing will perform testing on all requirements.

 ## Verification Methods